 Congo opposition: Peacefully resist Kabila's 'coup d'etat'

-People walk past a police truck in Kinshasa, Congo, Monday, Dec.
+Military and police units are deployed across the capital of Congo amid fears of unrest on the last official day of President Joseph Kabila's mandate.... .
+Congolese police patrol in Kinshasa, Congo, Monday, Dec.
 19, 2016.
-Military and police units are deployed across the capital of Congo amid fears of unrest on the last official day of President Joseph Kabila's mandate.

 Comments